Myth-OS/MythOS-Documentation/Roadmap.md

 Goals in realizing this phase are:

-1 - Complete a comprehensive overview of the [Mythos Vision](Vision.md)
+1 - Complete a comprehensive overview of the [Mythos Declarations](Declarations.md)

-   - summarize a declaration of the vision, mission, principles, and philosophy of the Mythos project.
+   - summarize vision, mission, philosophy, and code of ethics of the Mythos project.

    - define and clarify fundamental problem / solution sets from a “first principles” perspective (https://mayooshin.com/first-principles-thinking).